 Astronomy: The area is widely considered to be under the darkest skies in the lower 49.
 The Milky Way and Persieds are common sights without the unsightly annoyance of any neighbor’s lights.

 The climate is varied and interesting.
 All four seasons are here and occasionally all in one day.
 Winter snows melt quickly though temperatures can dip into the sub-zeros.
 The 5,900 ft./1800 m. elevation keeps the summer temps reasonable and always gives a chilly summer evening to cool things off.
 If you want climatic extremes, you can, within an hour or so, be at Lake Powell and its 100+ F/38+ C heat or on the Aquarius Plateau at 65 degrees F/18 C in midday June.

 Recreation on many levels is all within proximity.
 From canyoneering (many close and amazing slot canyons, both technical and casual) , “free” climbing (both trad and sport) on an established nearby crag composed of a welded tuft capping the Aquarius Plateau (see Mountain Project for "The Jungle on the Aquarius Plateau") and many aid lines on Entrada Formation towers within walking distance (see Mountain Project for "The Grand Staircase" ), water sports of Lake Powell and the Colorado River as well as fishing in the cool temps of Pine Lake 35 minutes distant.
 Then of course, there is the Monument, National Park and the State Park only a short drive away.

-Seclusion, security, water, and views all within a short walk or drive to spectacular destinations, make this worth the stop.
+Seclusion, security, water, and views all within minutes to spectacular destinations, make this worth the stop.